adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/1_introduction.md

 that I find useful.
 Most notably, there is a specific template for a mobile cross-platform project covering the Android, iOS and UWP mobile platforms.

+> When you compile a Xamarin.Forms application for a specific platform, you are producing a true native application for that platform - whether it be iOS, Android or Windows.

 ### Creating a Simple Mobile Client with Xamarin

 Now that we have prepared your Visual Studio instance, we can create the project.